jesmanto/githubactions/README.md

 ## Challenges Faced
 I faced so many challenges that caused my workflows to fail, these challenges include:
-- Creating repository secret variables.
+- Creating new environments and variables.
-- Proper indentation of various component
+- Managing dependencies across different environment
 - integrating unit tests

 ## Lessons Learnt
 - I can trigger a workflow with the success status of the previous workflow
 - secrets variables must be stored separately for each repository.
-This took me 2 hours to figure out, after 16 failures.
+This took me 2 hours to figure out, after a lot of trials.
 - When working with github action yaml files, `name`, `uses` and `run` must be on the same line of indentation.
-- Install all necessary dependencies and test your application before pushing to remote repository.
+- You can not have two `run` statements in the same step.

+## Best Practices
+- Keep your actions minimal
+- Never hardcode secrets
+- Do not install dependencies unnecessarily.
+This can be done with `Github Caching Mechanism`
+- Ensure every repository contains a CI/CD workflow
+- Limit the use of environment variables